 Transsexual people are those who identify with a gender that is not typically associated with their assigned sex.
 Some transsexual people pursue medical means (e.g. hormone replacement, surgery, etc.) to help mitigate gender dysphoria, but others don't or can't change the shape of their bodies very much.
 Transsexual people are not a new group, with a presence documented as far back as the Roman Empire.
 They can be a source of interesting Conflict in a story, with coming out stories that have the possibility for more visual representation of change.
 See the Useful Notes on Transgender people for a more Real Life oriented description of transsexual people.

 Now for some definitions:

 Homosexuality is a completely separate issue.
-Transsexuality is not gayness turnedUp to Eleven, as convenient as that would be.
+Transsexuality is not gayness turnedUp to Eleven.
 A strictly gay man would generally not be attracted to an MtF transsexual, for example.
 The "T" is in "LGBT" because transphobia and homophobia have similar motives - both defy the main idea of what a man or a woman "is" or "should be" - but they are distinct groups.
 It's also a myth that all trans people are heterosexual (attracted to the gender opposite to their identity).
 Trans people run the full gamut of sexual orientation, just like anyone else.

 "Transgender" is generally used as an umbrella term for people whose identified gender does not match the gender they were assigned at birth.
 Within the trans community there is actually debate about "transsexual" v. "transgender" (with the core of the debate centered around physically "transitioning" from one sex to another, via surgery and hormone therapy).
-As can be seen just in the identifications on this page, transsexuals, transgenders, and transvestites are frequently conflated.
+As can be seen just in the identifications on this page, transsexual people, transgender people, and transvestites are frequently conflated.